Kwame goes to school

 3

-Every morning, Kwame's mother would carry him to school and bring him back home after school.
+Every morning, mother would carry Kwame to school and bring him back home after school.

 At school, Kwame did very well in class and all the teachers liked him.